 I personally do not know how much to treat artificiality as a threat.
 You need to think about it.
 But it's also true that with the very strict informed consent procedures that we must use, almost every study is subject to both sensitization and artificiality threats.
-Try to minimize them, but don't be paralyzed by them.
+Try to minimize them, not be paralyzed by them.